 c) assess existing evidence about the need and aspirations of the Parish.

-d) Liaise with relevant organisations to secure their input in the process;
+d) Liaise with relevant organisations to secure their input in the process, including the local planning authority through a representative of the Buckinghamshire Council Planning Policy Team, who may also attend steering group meetings when invited.

+;

 e) develop guiding principles and policies to guide the Neighbourhood Plan.